This post may contain affiliate links. Please read our disclosure policy.

 macaroni salad ingredients on a kitchen counter.

-• Chopped red onions: For a milder flavor, consider using green onions or scallions instead of red onions.
+• Chopped Red Onions: For a milder flavor, use green onions or scallions instead.

 How To Make Macaroni Salad